icebox827/movie_guru/README.md

 - Run `db:create` in your terminal to create the database
 - Run `db:migrate` in your terminal to migrate the database
 - Run `rails s`
-- Start adding users, and create events
+- Start your localhost on 3000 port in your browser: "http://127.0.0.1:3000"
+- Register with name, create articles and vote for articles!

 ## Live demo
 [Just click here!]()